To save lives and build sustainable programs with the Haitian people quickly and effectively.

 J/P HRO supports residents in the marginalized, high-density Port-au- Prince neighborhood of Delmas 32 and surrounding areas affected by the earthquake transition to resilient, sustainable and prosperous communities.

-Resilient: Through improved disaster preparedness, infrastructure
+Resilient: Through improved disaster preparedness,

-mitigate and cope with natural disasters and other shocks.
+avoid, mitigate and cope with natural disasters and other shocks.

 Sustainable: Through intentional design and implementation, families are able to effectively manage environmental, financial and technical resources for long-term development.